mv-kan/go-dlv-root-debug/readme.md

 This repo shows how you can debug files in root mode

+## Prerequisites

+I have tested this guide on Ubuntu 22 04.
+1. Installed go, I recommend to install go using this guide https://go.dev/doc/install

 ## Settings up $PATH and installing delve for root user

 First thing first you need `go` and `dlv` commands available for your root user.
 You can do it like this